-Reconsider travel to Haiti due to crime and civil unrest.
+Do not travel to Haiti due to crime, civil unrest, and kidnapping.

 Protests, tire burning, and road blockages are frequent and unpredictable.
-Violent crime, such as armed robbery, is common.
+Violent crime, such as armed robbery, is common, and incidents of kidnapping have occurred.
 Local police may lack the resources to respond effectively to serious criminal incidents, and emergency response, including ambulance service, is limited or non-existent.

 Travelers are sometimes targeted, followed, and violently attacked and robbed shortly after leaving the Port-au-Prince international airport.
 The U.S. Embassy requires its personnel to use official transportation to and from the airport, and it takes steps to detect surveillance and deter criminal attacks during these transports.

-The U.S. government has limited ability to provide emergency services to U.S. citizens in some areas of Haiti.
+The U.S. government has limited ability to provide emergency services to U.S. citizens due to reduced staffing and security concerns.
 The Embassy discourages its personnel from walking in most neighborhoods.
 The Embassy prohibits its personnel from:

 Read the Safety and Security section on the country information page.

 Last Update: Reissued with updates to the Risk Indicators.